PrimaveraDeveloper/lithium/ref/taskbox-1.0/Taskbox.md

 ### `TaskboxClustering`

 The Taskbox Clustering is used to achieve load balancing, manage the task states, instances heartbeat and recover instance and tasks failures.
-This mechanism uses CosmosDb database for storage and Redis-Cache to archive read locks.
+This mechanism uses CosmosDb database for storage and REDIS to implement read locks.
-When the Taskbox service starts, the cluster will register the instance, see the example below.
+When the Taskbox service starts, the cluster will register the instance as in the example below:

 ```json
 {